 You can make one of these High Protein Fruit Smoothies and leave it in the fridge for up to 24 hours without all of the nutrition leaving the mix, but I enjoy them best right out of the blender!

-So, the best thing about smoothies is that they are packed with nutrition and easy to make.
-They are delicious, full of fiber, and a great way to boost weight loss.
-To make the best high protein fruit smoothies ever, keep these tips in mind:
+So, the best thing about smoothies is that they can be packed with nutrition and easy to make.
+They are delicious, full of fiber, a great way to increase feelings of fullness, which can lead to weight loss, and have a great creamy texture.
+To make the best high-protein fruit smoothies ever, keep these tips in mind:

 - If you find your smoothie to be too sweet, add lemon juice